EbenGitHub/FinalProjCS50P/README.md

 * THAT IS IT!
 GO AND PLAY WITH IT.
 ## Features of the program
 * One benefit of the program is, it will register all your user information and contact informaion using File I/O. So next when you log, you will get all your saved contacts.
 Isn't that cool.
-* Your user information including your user name and password will be stored in a file called _'User Data.txt'_ & all your contact information will be store in a file name by your user name.
+* Your user information including your user name and password will be stored in a file called _'User\_Data.txt'_ & all your contact information will be store in a file name by your user name.
 Ohh.
-Do that mean any user can see your user name, password and contacts? try _'cat User\_Data.txt'_. save user verify numb
+Do that mean any user can see your user name, password and contacts? try _'cat User\_Data.txt'_.
+Huh.
+The program will automatically encrpt your file immediatly after usage.
+This is very tight security.
+Where is the key store? the key is in a file called _'thekey'_.
+Try _'ls'_.
+You don't see it right?
+Try _'ls -a'_.
+Now you see it as _'.thekey.key'_.
+Normal users won't see it.
+Don't tell this to anyone.
+This is secrete. ;)
+* The other awsome feature of this program is it will check if you really input a number when trying to save a contact.
+That is some serious check and data cleaning.

 ## Contact developer

+If you have comments, or want to contribute to this program or if you want to contact me for any reason, use:
+**GitHub User name: Eenrics
+**Email Address: ebenezeresh525@gmail.com
+**Phone Number: +251955455616

 ## Aknowledgment
+Thank you CS50 Harvard
+Thank you David J. Malan
+Thank you all CS50 teams
+Thank you God

+ © Copyright Reserved!
+Kiding :)
+ Use it.
+I don't care.